maxim-pre/job-tracker-front/README.md

 ## User Stories

-- As a user I should be able to create an account and include goals such as target salary, application goals and target titlle so I can stay on track
+- As a user I should be able to create an account and include goals such as target salary, application goals and target title so I can stay on track

 - As a user I should be able to log jobs I'm thinking of applying for so I can track their progress